syseleven/grav-docs-metakube/pages/03.Tutorials/20.use-horizontal-node-autoscaling/default.en.md

 MetaKube Kubernetes clusters support horizontal node autoscaling out of the box.
 This tutorial shows how you can configure and activate it and how it plays together nicely with [horizontal pod autoscaling](../19.use-horizontal-pod-autoscaling/default.en.md).

+!!!
+Currently the node autoscaler can only automatically create nodes, removing nodes automatically to scale a cluster down is on our [roadmap](../../01.metakube/02.roadmap/default.en.md) and will be released in the near future.

 ## Prerequisites

 * You need to have [created a MetaKube cluster](../02.create-a-cluster/default.en.md) and [installed and configured kubectl](../07.using-kubectl/default.en.md).